Boudewijn Hendricksz: Military campaigns

 Several days after the Dutch surrender, a relief fleet of 33 ships under Admiral Boudewijn Hendricksz, seconded by Vice Admiral Andries Veron, bearded down upon the bay divided in two columns.
 Toledo, who was warned about its arrival, disposed 6 galleons to lure them to a murderous crossfire.
 However, seeing the large Spanish-Portuguese fleet anchored inside, Hendricksz decided to withdraw to open sea.
 Spanish warships attempted to pursue him but a galleon ran aground and the chase was abandoned.
 Hendricksz divided his fleet in three groups.
 One of them returned to Holland with the supplies and ammunition for the garrison of Salvador; the other two attacked respectively the Spanish Caribbean colonial town of San Juan de Puerto Rico and the Portuguese African trading post of the Castle of Elmina but were both decisively defeated.

 The Dutch fleet then sailed to Paraíba where it was split into two.
 Half of the ships, commanded by Veront, sailed to Africa.
 The other 17 ships were commanded by Hendrijks himself, and went to Puerto Rico with the intention of capturing it.

 On 24 September 1625, Hendrijks arrived at the coast of San Juan with 17 ships and 2,000 men and sent a message to the governor of Puerto Rico, Juan de Haro, ordering him to surrender the island.
-De Haros refused; he was an experienced military man and expected an attack in the section known as Boqueron.
+De Haro refused; he was an experienced military man and expected an attack in the section known as Boqueron.
 He therefore had that area fortified.
 However, the Dutch took another route and landed in La Puntilla.